Mo-Adel1/Python-Code-Execution-HTTP-Server/README.md

 ## Key Features:

 ### 1. Execute Python code snippets via a POST request at the `/execute` endpoint.

 ### 2. Enforce execution limits, including a 2-second timeout and 100MB memory restriction.

+### 3. Persistent Interpreter Sessions: instead of starting a new Python process for each request, initialize a persistent interpreter session and assign it a unique identifier (UUID).

+### 4. Environment Hardening(Sandboxing): Restrict the execution environment to prevent potentially harmful actions.
+Examples:- Filesystem Access: Restrict access to the filesystem to prevent reading, writing, or manipulating files.- Network Access: Disable networking capabilities to prevent outgoing or incoming network requests.

 ## Prerequisites

 - **Python 3** is required to run this project.
 Ensure that you have **Python 3.6 or higher** installed on your machine.

 ### Check Python version:

 To check if Python 3 is installed, run:

 ```bash
 python --version
 ```

 or

 ```bash
 python3 --version
 ```